serokell/blog-posts/typed-lambda-calculus/article.md

 Hence, assuming
 $pair : \forall\alpha.\;\forall\beta.\;\alpha\to\beta\to Pair\;\alpha\;\beta,$
-where the $Pair$ type constructor is assumed to be a primitive for simplicity, the motivating example would be typed roughly as
+where the $Pair$ type constructor is assumed to be a primitive for simplicity, the motivating example could be typed as
 $$(\forall\alpha.\; \alpha\to\alpha)\to Pair\;Bool\;Int,$$
 and its actual implementation would use type applications explicitly, i.e.
 $$\lambda\;id:\forall\alpha.\alpha\to\alpha.\; pair\;[Bool]\;[Int]\; (id\;[Bool]\;true)\; (id\;[Int]\;4)$$